camboucher/dummy-stock-trade-app/README.md

 This project is a basic react frontend that I built to to interface with a Python - Flask API to learn the framework.
 This project was bootstrapped with [Vite](https://vitejs.dev/), a fast React development environment.
+The backend API is built using Python and Flask.

 ## Prerequisites